-One of the most enduring myths in fitness is that soreness is a sign of a good workout—an indication that you not only crushed it, but that your body is also transforming as a result.
+One of the most enduring myths in fitness is that soreness is a sign of a good workout — an indication that you not only crushed it, but that your body is also transforming as a result.
 The reality, however, is that soreness and workout quality are largely unrelated.
-Indeed, it likely just means that you pushed yourself a little too hard, or that you’re trying something new.
+Indeed, it likely just means you pushed yourself a little too hard, or that you’re trying something new.

-Of course, that reality also makes exercised induced muscle soreness incredibly normal and exceedingly common.
+Of course, that reality also makes exercise-induced muscle soreness incredibly normal and exceedingly common.
 Nearly everyone will experience it at some point on their fitness journey, and many people find it invigorating as long as it doesn’t become debilitating.

 What Is Muscle Soreness?

 Intense exercise can cause micro-tears in your muscle tissue, and that leads to delayed onset muscle soreness, or DOMS.
 This typically develops 12 to 24 hours after a tough workout, and can linger two or three days.
 The most common symptoms of DOMS include slight swelling, stiffness, and reduced range of motion in the affected joints, and increased tenderness and reduced strength in the affected muscles.

 The more you push yourself, the greater your chances of getting sore.
 The right program — or a trainer/coach — will ease you into exercise at a pace your body can handle.
 But, you know, whatever works for your psyche is probably what you’re going to choose.
 And that’s okay.
 Just be honest with yourself, and follow the rules below if you know you’re biting off a little more than you can chew.